-CAD software is used for design and design documentation and it replaces manual drafting with an automated process.
+CAD software is used for design and design documentation, serving as a replacement for manual drafting with an automated process.
 Professionals in the structural engineering, MEP, and architecture fields use 2D and 3D CAD programs.
 These programs help them to explore design ideas, visualize concepts via photorealistic renderings, and simulate the performance of a design in the real world.
 Show more3D CAD software tools enable you to render designs from any angle, rotate objects in three dimensions, and apply multiple light sources.
 AutoCAD software was the first CAD platform and it continues to be the most popular CAD solution.
-Start by checking our leader SmartDraw, and other recommended solutions in this category.Show less
+Start by checking our leader CorelCAD, and other recommended solutions in this category.Show less

 A good way to start your quest for the best CAD software is by registering for the free trial or demo of top programs.
-Prominent CAD software providers offer this facility to enable users to understand their application’s key features and also do a general comparison with other products.
+Prominent CAD software providers offer this facility to enable users to understand their application’s key features and also make a general comparison with other products.
 We recommend you check out the following tools for the possibility of a free trial: Autodesk AutoCAD, Bentley MicroStation, MATLAB, CorelCAD, and SOLIDWORKS Premium.
-These platforms have received notable rankings in our CAD software reviews.
+These platforms have received notable rankings in our CAD tools reviews.

 CAD software is utilized in several fields by users such as: